Meet the islands most experienced mountain professionals.

 Mike grew up with posters of hockey stars on his bedroom walls.
 There were also ski posters on those walls though he had never skied at that point.
 Sarnia Ontario is flatter than the prairies after all.
 Then he went skiing in his last year of high school and was hooked.
-Mike moved west and hooked up with some of back country skiing legends of the time who became his mentors as proceeded to spend more time in the mountains than he did at home.
+Mike moved west and hooked up with some of back country skiing's legends of the time who became his mentors as he proceeded to spend more time in the mountains than he did at home.
 He toured extensively in the Rockies and Interior ranges covering all the classics and then some.
 Eventually Mike moved to Whistler where he mounted a number of long ski expeditions from the ocean to the interior.
 He’s done the spearhead traverse about a dozen times including doing it at night and in a few hours.
 After qualifying with the Association of Canadian Mountain Guides Mike started his heli-ski guiding career.
 All the while Mike also had a distinguished career as a professional ski patroller on Blackcomb Mountain where he handled record numbers of wrecks and became a patrol director.
 Mike’s guiding and teaching draw on a great depth of hard earned experience which he shares enthusiastically with his students and guests.

 Karin in an avid rock climber and mountaineer who has been instructing and guiding rock and mountain programs for the last ten years.
 She has worked extensively throughout North America with the majority of her work concentrated in Strathcona Park, California, and Colorado's Rocky Mountains.
 Her love of rock has taken her repeatedly to the Yosemite Valley, Joshua Tree National Park, Squamish, the Bugaboos, Devil's Tower, and The WInd River Range as well as on Vancouver Island.
-Karin, besides being certified with the Association of Canadian Mountain guides, is also certified through the Provincial Emergency Program as a High Angle Rope Rescue Team leader, a Canadian Avalanche Association Level 1 technician and a Primary Care Paramedic.
-When she is not guiding or teaching for IAG she is working on ski patrol and avalanche control at Mount Washington or working as a staff trainer and course director for both the Canadian and U.S. outward bound schools.
+Karin, besides being certified with the Association of Canadian Mountain guides, is also certified through the Provincial Emergency Program as a High Angle Rope Rescue Team leader, a Canadian Avalanche Association Level 2 technician and a Primary Care Paramedic.
+When she is not guiding or teaching for IAG she is working on ski patrol and avalanche control at Castle Mountain or working as a staff trainer and course director for both the Canadian and U.S. outward bound schools.

 Niko has been an avalanche professional registered with the Canadian Avalanche Association since 1991.
 He was the president of that organisation in the late nineties.
 During his career he has been a senior avalanche officer with the BC Ministry of Transportation and Highways, the avalanche forecaster and mountain safety supervisor at Mt Washington Resort and spent fifteen summer seasons as the senior ranger for BC Parks in Strathcona Provincial Park.
 Niko has been a dedicated avalanche educator for almost 25 years working with Canada West Mountain School and the Canadian Avalanche Association Professional Training School amongst others.
 He is a senior instructor for the Justice Institute Of BC Provincial Emergency Program avalanche and search and rescue trainings.
 Niko has dedicated himself to improving avalanche eduction and public safety messaging for decades now and has been responsible for some cutting edge developments in these areas.
 Niko’s professionalism and intense interest and energy for his subjects are evident in his work as an avalanche educator and innovator.